enthought/traits/docs/source/traits_user_manual/advanced.rst

 Interfaces
 ----------

-Starting in version 3.0, the Traits package supports declaring and implementing *interfaces*.
+The Traits package supports declaring and implementing *interfaces*.
 An interface is an abstract data type that defines a set of attributes and methods that an object must have to work in a given situation.
 The interface says nothing about what the attributes or methods do, or how they